 Day 4 The wind continued from the southwest all night long and was only slightly diminished in the morning.
 Still tired from the previous day's battle against the wind, we took our time with breakfast and enjoyed dehydrated eggs and coffee.
 By mid-morning we were happy to let the wind push us eastward back across McCarthy Bay, this time heading south of the islands.

-In under an hour we paddled back to the small inlet just to the south of the dam we portaged around the day before.
+In under an hour we paddled back to the small inlet just to the south of the dam we had portaged around the day before.
 Finding the portage into Gold Lake was a bit tricky, but eventually we spotted some flagging tape a little right of where the map suggested the portage existed.
 It was a well-worn path and easy.
-Gold Lake is a pretty little lake with no designated campsites though it appeared as if someone had made a bush site on the south point jutting into the lake near the portage to Colin Scott Lake.
-Next to this take out are some beautiful rock faces.
-Colin Scott is gorgeous with the clearest water I've seen outside of Killarney - again, no campsites.
-This and a ministry enforced fishing ban on this lake makes me think a recovery process is actively underway to help this pristine lake mend itself from the days of INCO acid rain damage.
+Gold Lake was a pretty little lake with no designated campsites, though it appeared as if someone had made a bush site on the south point jutting into the lake near the portage to Colin Scott Lake.
+Next to that take-out are some beautiful rock faces.
+Colin Scott was gorgeous with the clearest water I've seen outside of Killarney -- again, no campsites.
+That and a ministry enforced fishing ban on this lake indicates that a recovery process is actively underway to help this pristine lake mend itself from the days of INCO acid rain damage.
 Paddling along on this lake and able to see 30 feet down, we just had to stop for a quick dip in such clear water.

 Day 6 On our last and 6th day of the trip, we had some instant oatmeal for breakfast and got an early start, knowing we had a long paddle and drive ahead of us.
 We were not wrong about the wind.
 Facing a wind from the southwest for most of the trip, it was against us the entire day.
 It was great to see the rest of Donald Lake which we had only marginally explored the day before due to the winds.
 With a rocky shoreline, crystal clear water and a thick canopy of trees on all sides, it truly was beautiful scenery.
 It took the better part of 90 minutes or so to reach the southern end of the lake.
 We passed another nice looking campsite on a rocky point on the eastern shore about three-quarters of the way down the lake.
 Paddling to the end of a narrow channel on the southwestern end of Donald, we found the 1000m portage back to the island-dotted northern section of Kukagami.
 Despite being the longest portage of the route, it was relatively flat and an easy carry.
 About 200 meters from the take out is a massive field of blueberries which looked like it might be a Valhalla for bears, so we didn't stop to snack.
 After crossing the northern section of Kukagami, we found the last 300 meter portage and crossed its wet and mucky path into a little bay which took us out to the main section of the lake.
 Wind was up and so were the whitecaps which made it a long and difficult paddle back to the headland that separates the big waters from Klondike Bay.
 This time we took the little 20 meter liftover to the beach that we spotted on the way in to avoid the extra paddle around the headland and paddled the last 15 minutes back to the Sportsman's Lodge.